esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 ## Riak KV

-Riak KV, for Key-Value, is supported for versions upper than 2.0.
+Riak KV, for Key-Value, is technically supported by MongooseIM for versions upper than Riak KV 2.0.
+Erlang Solutions commercially supports Riak KV.

 **Can be used for:**